DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 If you would like to know more about how these release files were generated, please see the [March 2020 Release Methods](data.humancellatlas.org/releases/2020-mar/methods) or take the [analysis tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis) which demonstrates how to replicate Release analyses using the 2020-Mar-Landscape-Adult-Liver-10x Release dataset.

 ## What are the release files?
-Descriptions of all the March 2020 Release files can be found in the the table below.
+Descriptions of all the March 2020 Release files can be found in the table below.
+Each Release dataset has a unique Dataset ID which is listed on the March 2020 Release page in the “Dataset” column.
+This ID is used as a prefix for all Release dataset files.

+Some March 2020 Release files are used for interactive visualization in Single Cell Portal (any file with a .scp demarcation).
+These files are only available in Single Cell Portal and not on the DCP Data portal.

 | File name | File location: DCP) and/or SCP | Description | Format |
 | --- | --- | --- | --- |